9th8/up-to-date-real-world-haskell/25-profiling-and-optimization.md

 source after the compiler is done optimizing it, particularly in the case of Haskell compilers, which can perform very aggressive transformations on the code.
-GHC uses what is humorously referred to as
-\"a simple functional language\", known as Core, as the compiler intermediate representation.
+GHC uses what is humorously referred to as "a simple functional language", known as Core, as the compiler intermediate representation.
 It is essentially a subset of Haskell, augmented with unboxed data types (raw machine types, directly corresponding to primitive data types in languages like C), suitable for